Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Computer Simulations

-In this section, we consider the example of distributionally robust logistic regression \cite{xian2021faster,luo2020stochastic} to illustrate the performance of the proposed {algorithms}.
-Suppose the dataset is given by $\{(r_i, l_i)\}_{i=1}^{n}$, where $r_i \in \mbR^{d}$ is the regression vector and $l_i \in \{+1, -1\}$ is the associated label.
-We aim to find a robust model by solving the following optimization problem:
+We first consider the example of distributionally robust logistic regression \cite{xian2021faster,luo2020stochastic}.
+Suppose the dataset is given by $\{(r_i, l_i)\}_{i=1}^{n}$, where $r_i \in \mb{R}^{d}$ is the regression vector and $l_i \in \{+1, -1\}$ is the associated label.
+We aim to find a robust model by solving the following minimax problem:

 where